 "I know that I know nothing."

-As Wikipedia writes, Socrates played the role of a simpleton who hungered for real knowledge (gr. eironeia, irony, an attitude of "mock modesty"), who apparently expects his interlocutor (gr. alazoneia, an attitude of "boastful vanity") to be instructed and assisted in the search for truth.
+As Wikipedia writes, Socrates played the role of a simpleton who hungered for actual knowledge (gr. eironeia, irony, an attitude of "mock modesty"), who apparently expects his interlocutor (gr. alazoneia, an attitude of "boastful vanity") to be instructed and assisted in the search for truth.

 In the discussion, Socrates used the maieutical and elenctic methods he had developed.
 Believing that he himself did not know anything and that he was just looking for real knowledge, he tried not so much to convince interlocutors of his views, but to point out the wrongness of their views or to extract hidden knowledge from them.